Thrift a Piece of History

 Try, for example, stopping into Eclectica on Grand (106 W. Grand Ave., Eau Claire) a treasure trove of Eau Claire history.
 John Curtis has worked there and in his former shop next door, River Trader, for 15 years, but he was a history enthusiast long before that.
 He enjoys collecting and selling Chippewa Valley ephemera – old postcards, photographs, and advertisements – while his daughter, Sarah Curtis, who owns the shop, picks up locally manufactured pottery and souvenirs.

-At Eclectica on Grand, one can find cigar boxes from local producers – Jim Schuh from the Chippewa Valley Historical Society named Dark Raven, Red Axe, War President, and 77 as some of the brands people might stumble across at local shops.
+At Eclectica on Grand, one can find cigar boxes from local producers – Jim Schuh from the Chippewa County Historical Society named Dark Raven, Red Axe, War President, and 77 as some of the brands people might stumble across at local shops.
 A carafe warmer from Aloa Ceramics, a company that partnered with Pyrex to produce pottery in Eau Claire, is up for grabs as well.
 But for those interested in searching for Eau Claire- or Chippewa Falls-made objects will benefit most from a chat with the people who work there.
 They know all the brands that used to produce home goods in the Valley.

 Chippewa Falls was an especially prolific manufacturing town in the 1900s, when it was home to a number of apparel companies.
 Among them were Chippewa Woolen Mills, which produced durable wool clothing.
 Boot and shoe manufacturers included Chippewa Boot and Shoe Company, Handmade Shoe Company, and The Hunkidori Boot Company.
 Mason Shoe produced shoes in the city until a little more than a decade ago.